 At NSPC, experienced neurosurgeons use image-guided stereotactic radiosurgery, such as Gamma Knife® or CyberKnife®, to treat various brain cancers such as carcinomatous meningitis.
 Radiotherapy precisely pinpoints tumors or other malignant growths, while preserving nearby healthy tissue.
 The treatment is bloodless and often completed in one session.

 Ommaya Reservoir—is a small circular receptacle that is placed under the scalp (a quarter-sized hole is made in the skull) with an attached tube that drains into one of the ventricles of the brain where cerebrospinal fluid (CSF) flows.
 An Ommaya reservoir allows your physician to:

 NSPC is one of the New York City area’s premier private neurosurgical groups with physicians in specialties including interventional neuroradiology, neuro-oncology, pain management and critical care neurology.
 Our award-winning doctors are leaders in the NY region’s medical community and many have positions as chiefs of neurosurgery in tristate area hospitals.
-Speak with a cancer specialists at one of our Long Island or NY area offices to find your best treatment options.
+Speak with a cancer specialist at one of our Long Island or NY area offices to find your best treatment options.

 Long Island Brain and Spine Tumor Center

 NSPC provides state-of-the-art treatment of benign and malignant brain and spine tumors, using minimally invasive procedures like Gamma Knife®, Novalis TX™, and CyberKnife® rather than major surgery whenever appropriate.
 Our physicians also perform experienced pediatric neurosurgery — they give personalized, individual attention combined with knowledge and experience to take on the most challenging of cases.

 For over 50 years & 350,000 patients NSPC has been a trusted global medical leader.